flicketnz/flicket-agent-platform/.kilocode/rules/memory-bank/brief.md

 where they can share common logic, and common interfaces, but still execute and run as independent Agents.

-**Target Audience:** The Agents will be consumed by internal flicket satffg (primarily via the Slack ai assistant integration) this agent will have multi agent capabilities allowing it to call out to other agents as needed.
-Each additioanl agent will be directly callable, and will be primarily for dedicated tasks from within the flicket platform.
-The audiance for these will be event promoters, or potetnial event atendees
+**Target Audience:** The Agents will be consumed by internal flicket staff (primarily via the Slack ai assistant integration) this agent will have multi agent capabilities allowing it to call out to other agents as needed.
+Each additional agent will be directly callable, and will be primarily for dedicated tasks from within the flicket platform.
+The audience for these will be event promoters, or potential event attendees

-**Core Features & Scope:** Multi agent orchestration - a single agent for Flicket staff accessible via a conversation interface (the slack ai assistsatn integration) and mulitple dedicated agents for specific uses cases, integrated at point of consumption, forexample Flicket admin
+**Core Features & Scope:** Multi agent orchestration - a single agent for Flicket staff accessible via a conversation interface (the slack ai assistant integration) and multiple dedicated agents for specific uses cases, integrated at point of consumption, for example Flicket admin